-- Reinstall the spark plug(s).
-Torque the spark plug to specification. - Turn engine over several times slowly.
-Oil will be forced in and around the piston, piston rings and the cylinder will be coated with a protective film of fresh oil.

-• Reinstall the spark plug(s), cap(s), and side panel.
+- 3. Reinstall the spark plug(s).
+Torque the spark plug to specification. - 4.
+Turn engine over several times slowly.
+Oil will be forced in and around the piston, piston rings and the cylinder will be coated with a protective film of fresh oil. - 5.
+Reinstall the spark plug(s), cap(s), and cargo box panel.